FlowFuse/website/src/_includes/core-nodes/mqtt-broker-config-use-case.md

-## What's the MQTT-broker config Node in Node-RED Used For?
+## What is the MQTT-broker config Node in Node-RED Used For?

 The MQTT-Broker config node in Node-RED is used to define the connection settings for an MQTT broker.
 This will create a single connection to the broker which can then be reused by MQTT In and MQTT Out nodes.